sh1boot/sh1boot.github.io/drafts/ciscv.md

 instructions regardless).
 I have some other test cases but the tabulation got mucky, so let's just run with the above for now.

+## Development process

+I vibe-coded an instruction scheduler which I run over a corpus of assembly, which attempts to find and fuse pairable instructions according to rules describing what a legitimate instruction pair would look like; just to get a feel for what sort of pairing rules I could introduce.
+It simply looks at register usage to determine when a result is no longer needed, and which instructions can move past which other instructions.

+This seemed easier than writing my own compiler to optimise a made-up instruction set which I hadn't designed yet, but it also has limitations.
+There's no expectation for it to yield runnable code;
+merely to give a feel for how things would pack if the nits can be worked out.

+Then I randomly threw rules at it to see what would stick.

+And I pivoted to laying out the bit patterns by hand in order to prove that the budgets were being met.

+Attempting to draw things around the standard RISC-V frames brought out the four-register-field pattern shown above, while sweeping up the remaining bits for an unregulated mix of frame selection and opcode selection.

+Then, I did a bad thing -- I ran optimisers against an irresponsibly small corpus to see what could be squeezed out.

+Here's the tooling, such as it is: [CISC-V experiment][] (content-warning: unchecked AI output)

+It's no longer human-readable.
+[Claude][] has taken it its own way.
+Much of what it does is flaky and unreliable, and most of the code is only there as a toolkit for "what if?" queries posed to the AI.
+I don't really want to think about working with that code by hand.

+But it's sufficient to get a gist of whether the ideas make sense and how they map to real code.

+### Pairing rule selection

+I drew inspiration from classic CISC operations, proposals for macro-op fusion, and things other architectures do.
+And just kind of threw them all in there and mused openly to Claude about how that looked to me and asked it for feedback.

+Claude was not a reliable witness, and led me down many garden paths of faulty analyses and losses of comprehension.
+But it was an exploration I could pick up on my phone on a whim, so it won on convenience.

+It feels like it's come out with a lot of redundancies; though often the apparent redundancies are just redistributions of immediate sizes to suit different idioms.

+### Biclique optimisation

+Some (many?) instructions pair naturally with only a limited set of other instructions.
+Attempting to pair a free choice of any operation with free choice of any other operation isn't fruitful.
+By cutting the frames into different sections with different purposes (often emulating different CISC instructions) it becomes easy to minimise the combinations which are worth making space for.
+Possibly (TBD) at the cost of decode complexity.

+### Immediate sizing

+This is gnarly.
+You get 5 bits by default, aliasing with a register index.
+Five bits can't fully specify a bit shift on a 64-bit target.
+Five bits is often not enough for a lot of things.
+And you have to decide whether it's signed or not.

+In a lot of cases the thing to do is sacrifice another register operand to get a 10-bit immediate.
+Implicit SP with a 10-bit offset means you can get to a lot of local variables.

+Also, the value of the immediate in one slot will often be scaled by the instruction choice in the other slot (eg., `addi` gets its immediate scaled by 4 if it's paired with `lw`), and of course memory access also uses its own implicit scaling.

+Otherwise, duplicate the opcode in the opcode list to extend the immediate range by one bit.

+Trawling through code there are patterns of step changes in immediate requriements.
+The specific corpus is the most obvious cause of this, and some artefacts of the original immediate limits of the existing architecture, but other things appear to be a legitimate reflection of the way code tends to work.
+I just kind of guessed.
+Claude helped.
+It did lead to a lot of redundancy, but I didn't have many better ideas, so immediate shaping became a big factor in the design choices.

+### Enumeration

+For the sake of a quick POC I just enumerated all the frames according to their population counts rounded up to powers of two, and hoped I wouldn't run out of space.
+There's scope to do this more intelligently, signalling specific conditions relevant to the instruction decoder in specific bits of the enumeration, but I haven't put the effort in at this stage.

+### Load/store pairings

+I was initially very reluctant to merge load/store data operands into interdependent arrangements with arithmetic, because it leaves no space for scheduling around memory delays.
+Eventually I resigned myself to accepting it, though, because without that there's going to be a lot less compression.

+Also, it opened up opportunities to hint at things that could be left out of direct ALU paths.
+Things like indirect branching via memory;
+which branch prediction (if you have it) would assume it knows how to do without seeing the data, and the data is only there to cancel the prediction after the fact if it was inconsistent.

+Less painful was chaining with base-register operand.
+In particular filling the gap RISC-V leaves with `rb+k*ri` address generation which, it turns out, can be done via temporary register without need to save the intermediate result.

 ## Future work

+### decode complexity

 A major problem right now is that the enumeration of frames and opcodes within frames doesn't really attempt to match established conventions